Create or remove an In-Place Hold

 Use the Get-MailboxSearch cmdlet to retrieve all mailbox searches and check that the search you removed is no longer listed.

 How does In-Place Hold work?
 If a mailbox or public folder is not on hold, an item is moved to the Deletions subfolder in the Recoverable Items folder when it's permanently deleted (Shift + Delete) or deleted from the Deleted Items folder.
-A deletion policy (which is a retention tag configured with a Delete retention action) also moves items to the Deletions subfolder when the retention period expires.
+A deletion policy—how long items are set to be retained—also moves items to the Deletions subfolder when the retention period expires.
 When a user purges an item in the Recoverable Items folder or when the deleted item retention period expires for an item, the item is moved to the Purges subfolder and marked for permanent deletion.
-It will be (purged) from Exchange the next time the mailbox is processed by the Managed Folder Assistant (MFA).
+It will be then be purged from Exchange the next time the mailbox is processed by the Managed Folder Assistant (MFA).

 When an In-Place Hold is placed on a mailbox or public folder, purged items are not moved to the Purges subfolder but are instead moved to the DiscoveryHolds subfolder and are preserved for the hold duration specified by the In-Place Hold.
 The hold duration is calculated from the original date an item was received or created, and defines how long items in the DiscoveryHolds subfolder are held.
 When the hold duration expires for an item in the DiscoveryHolds subfolder, the item it is marked for permanent deletion and will be purged from Exchange the next time the mailbox or public folder is processed by the MFA.
 If an indefinite hold is placed on a mailbox or public folder, items will never be purged from the DiscoveryHolds subfolder.